rememberfootball/simple-admin-generator/README.md

 ## Screens

-Simple Admin Generator can produce these screens with a few lines of coniguration:
+Simple Admin Generator can produce these screens with a few lines of configuration:

 Homepage:
 ![](docs/screens/home.png)